Skip to main content

 MEDEX explicitly defers to the CASPA certification and any other institutional policies.
 So everything in CASPA's central rule still applies — the strict prohibition on AI-written content, the prohibition on modification, the affirmative attestation.
 MEDEX is layered on top of CASPA, not in place of it.
 If CASPA bans something, MEDEX bans it.
 MEDEX adds extra rules but doesn't subtract any.

-2. The "non-substantive editing" carve-out is more lenient than CASPA central
+2. The "non-substantive editing" carve-out — now identical to CASPA central

 But — and this is critical — the carve-out is narrow.
 "Non-substantive" is the operative word.
 Spelling and grammar correction are non-substantive.
 Rephrasing a sentence is substantive.
 Restructuring a paragraph is substantive.
 Asking an AI for feedback and incorporating any of it into the final draft is substantive.
 The MEDEX rule is "you can run a spell check; you cannot have an AI rewrite a sentence."